|

 you local mechanic or plumber would charge for a job

-taking a similar time - then you'll realise we're actually
+taking a similar time - then you'll realise I am actually

 cheap!